Tidominer/ReSocket/README.md

     server.Start();

 ### ReSocket Client
-After downloading and adding the "ReSocketClient" directory to your project, you can initialize a tcp socket client like this :
+After downloading and adding the "ReSocketClient" directory to your project, you can initialize a tcp socket connection like this :

     ReSocketClient.SocketConnection connection = new ReSocketClient.SocketConnection(IP,Port);
     //Use connection.On to define an event